plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 {% image "article2024/Done-Review of the Year/Summer retreat/WhatsApp-Image-2023-07-31-at-14.51.31.jpeg", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Summer retreat/WhatsApp-Image-2023-07-31-at-14.35.54.jpeg", "noFloat lmnqSummer" %}

-## Wake Up retreat: “Love in Action”<br/>*(4 – 11 August 2023)*
+## Wake Up retreat: Love in Action<br/>*(4 – 11 August 2023)*

-Over 600 young people aged 18 – 35, representing more than 30 regions, gathered for the Love in Action retreat.
+Over 600 young people aged 18 – 35, representing more than 30 regions, gathered for the *Love in Action* retreat.
 A friend from Spain shared: “The collective energy is astounding and very powerful.
 It touches my heart deeply to listen to both the retreatants as well as the monks, nuns and volunteers share their suffering so vulnerably.
 I can really see how alike we are in our experience of being human.
 How healing it is to come together like this and share our deepest fears, our grief, our aspirations and also our joy.”
 The retreat ended with more than 200 friends making the commitment to practice the Five Mindfulness Trainings – a compass to navigate an era that is at once immensely uncertain and filled with potential.
 As Thay had urged: “It is possible to reclaim our sovereignty from the systems of our creation.”

 {% image "article2024/Done-Review of the Year/WakeUp/10-1.jpg", "noFloat lmnqWakeUp" %}
 {% image "article2024/Done-Review of the Year/WakeUp/DSC05858_sel_e.JPG", "noFloat lmnqWakeUp" %}